 Agios Ioannis Kastri, the main Mamma Mia location

 I have listed below the main shooting locations of Mamma Mia for you to visit when you are next to Skopelos Greece.
-And If you are a fan of the film, you can take a guided Mamma Mia tour to spend a day visiting the Mamma Mia film locations, with time for swimming!
+And If you are a fan of the film, you can take a guided Skopelos Mamma Mia tour to spend a day visiting all the film locations, with time for swimming!

 The church of Agios Ioannis Kastri – The Wedding Scene